degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this requirement, you must take enough courses at the >= 200 level to obtain at least 18 credits.

 ## Graded Courses
-For this requirement, you must ensure that the computed result of the subset “sum” is greater than or equal to the computed result of the subset “24”.
+For this requirement, you must take enough courses with the “true” `graded` attribute to obtain at least 24 credits.

 ## Major
 For this requirement, you must declare at least one major.